Giorgio Barbarella, known as GIORGIONE

 (Castelfranco Veneto, Treviso, 1477 - Venezia, 1510)

-La Tempesta is one of the most famous and mysterious painting by Giorgione, conserved in the Academy Galleries of Venice.
-Giorgione was one of the victims of a great plague.
-According to historical documents and letters, this brilliant and revolutionary painter had worked in Venice in the years before his death: in 1508 he worked at the exterior frescos of the Fondaco dei Tedeschi with another great Venetian master, Tiziano.
+La Tempesta is one of the most famous and mysterious paintings by Giorgione, and it can be viewed in Venice at the Gallerie dell'Accademia.
+This brilliant and revolutionary painter worked in Venice for some years before his death (he was a victim of the plague): in 1508 he worked at the exterior frescos of the Fondaco dei Tedeschi with another great Venetian master, Tiziano.

-He selfportraied as David with the Head of Goliath, above (Herzog Anton-Ulrich Museum, Braunschweig).
+He portrayed himself as David with the Head of Goliath, (see above: from Herzog Anton-Ulrich Museum, Braunschweig).

 His most famous surviving paintings: